SimVascular/svZeroDSolver/docs/pages/developer_guide.md

 ### Build
-The documentation is automatically build in the GitHub CI/CD and published on GitHub pages.
+The documentation is automatically built in the GitHub CI/CD and published on GitHub pages.
 If you want to build the documentation locally, you can use:

 ```